TheShadow29/Video-QAP/README.md

 ToDo:

 - [ ] Add more documentation on how to run the models
-- [ ] Add model weights for reproducibility
+- [ ] Add pre-trained model weights.
 - [ ] Support dataset creation for new caption dataset.